 Testing at the points of entry

 - Screeners will determine who will be tested based on vaccination status, travel history, and age.
-Currently testing at the points of entry is for travelers over the age of 12.
-Get information on testing for PEI school aged children under 12.
+Currently testing at the points of entry is for travelers 8 years of age and older.

 - If you have been diagnosed with COVID-19 with a molecular test (e.g., PCR test or LAMP test) in the past 60 days and have the documentation, you will not be tested at the point of entry.